-Gravity is a dual-field instrument, that's to say that the acquired field with the target source will be split inside the instrument to follow two different beams (FT and SC).
-The separation between the SC and FT fibres is limited by the VLT-I field of view in the interferometric laboratory: 2" on the UTs, 4" on the ATs.
+GRAVITY is a dual-field instrument, which means that the acquired field with the target source will be split inside the instrument to follow two different beams (FT and SC).
+The maximum separation between the SC and FT fibres is limited by the VLTI field of view in the interferometric laboratory: 2" on the UTs, 4" on the ATs.
 The field of view (FoV) seen by each fibre is limited to the Airy disk of each individual aperture, i.e. 250 mas for the ATs in K and 60 mas for the UTs in K-band.
 For most observations this will not have consequences but can be limiting the observations of objects that consists of several components e.g. binaries, stars with disk and/or winds, etc. that have a spatial extension equal or superior than the interferometric FoV.
 While such observations are not impossible the observer will have to take into account this incoherent flux contribution in his data analysis.
-For SV and P98, Gravity is offered only in conjunction with the ATs, not with the UTs.